The ZenWiFi Pro XT12 is worth the wait. And that's a good thing considering it has been a bit of a tease.

 I tested the Asus ZenWiFi Pro XT12 for over a week as a standalone router and a wireless mesh set, and it didn't disappoint.
 It proved to be one of the fastest in either case.

 The reason was that I had no client to test it.
-By this review, there was no UNII-4-enable client on the market.
-That said, the 5.9GHz portion of this band is only applicable when you want to use the mesh system in a dedicated wireless backhaul.
+By this review, there was no UNII-4-supported client on the market.
+Consequently, the 5.9GHz portion of this band is only applicable when you want to use the mesh system in a dedicated wireless backhaul.
+That's the case for all existing UNII-4-enabled broadcasters.

-And in my 2-set wireless mesh trial, I did use this portion which worked as intended.
-The backhaul speed, however, was the same as when I used a DFS 160MHz channel — where I live, the issues with radar signals have been seldom.
+And in my 2-pack wireless mesh trial, I did use this portion which worked as intended.
+The backhaul speed, however, was the same as when I used a DFS 160MHz channel -- where I live, the issues with radar signals have been seldom.

 As for coverage, the XT12 was excellent, on par with the ET12 or the GT-AXE16000.
 If you have a home of 2500 ft2 (232 m2) or so, place a single unit in the middle, and it likely can cover that all.
 That said, a 2-pack can double that.
 But Wi-Fi coverage depends on the layout of a home, so your mileage will vary.